 with volunteering as a foster and transporter

 for several rescues.
 While living in Virginia, Chris trained with Coleen Pelar and Robin Bennett, which helped build her foundation for balanced dog training methods.
-Chris was previously active in Therapy Dog work and herding, and is currently active in many different venues, including conformation, obedience, lure coursing, barn hunt, and PSA.
+Chris was previously active in Therapy Dog work and herding, and is currently active in many different venues, including Ringsport, WDA, obedience, and scent detection.

-Chris enjoys educating people about history, working dogs of all kinds, responsible dog ownership, and dog bite prevention.
-She has also been a Service Dog advocate and educator for the past nine years.
-In her free time, she enjoys photography, geocaching, and running with her dog, Toska.
+Chris enjoys educating people about history, working dogs, responsible dog ownership, and dog bite prevention.
+She has also been a Service Dog advocate and educator for the past 10 years.
+In her free time, she enjoys photography, geocaching, and reading.
 Chris also serves as the webmaster for this website.

 Brian is a veteran of the United States Army